...

 Your closing formula:

-1. Repeat the main message
+1. Repeat the core message.

-2. Give one clear action
+2. Give one clear action.

-3. End with an emotional line people remember
+3. End with an emotional line people remember.

 3. Transform Nervousness Into Excitement

-Here’s a secret: even after years of speaking, I still get nervous.
+Here’s a secret, even after years of speaking, I still get nervous.
 The difference is that I’ve learned to reframe those butterflies.
 Instead of telling myself, “I’m nervous,” I say “I’m excited.”
 This simple shift changes everything.

 Instead of thinkingThink this